AlexandreVaughan/gildedrose/README.md

-# C++ version of Gilded Rose refactoring kata
+# Gilded Rose refactoring kata (C++)

 ## Introduction

-The C++ version of the Gilded Rose refactoring kata is available in four variants using different test frameworks:
+This is a C++ version of the GildedRose refactoring Kata using the [Googletest](https://github.com/google/googletest) test framework in the `test/cpp_googletest_unittest` folder.

-Traditional unit test with the [Googletest](https://github.com/google/googletest) test framework in the `test/cpp_googletest_unittest` folder.
+There is also a standard (command line) test in the `test/cpp_text_test` folder.

-The `GildedRose.cpp` file, i.e. the code under test, is identical in all four variants.
+The kata was slightly modified to add a dependency to a *status bar* which should also be refactored.
+(See GildedRoseRequirements.md).

 ## Prerequisites